 Norma Rose Point K–8 School

-This 970 student facility provides two schools in one – a Pre-Kindergarten to Grade 5 Primary School, and a Grade 6 to 8 Middle School, complementing the existing 350 student capacity University Hill Elementary School and the new 800 student capacity University Hill Secondary School.
+This 970-student facility provides two schools in one – a pre-kindergarten to grade 5 primary school, and a grades 6 to 8 middle school, complementing the existing 350-student University Hill Elementary School and the 800-student University Hill Secondary School.

-A high level of collaboration was essential in to defining, developing and employing the 21st Century Learning principles outlined in the educational prospectus.
+A high level of collaboration was essential in defining, developing, and employing the 21st century learning principles outlined in the educational prospectus.
 The integrated design process was also challenged to incorporate the needs of numerous and diverse stakeholders.

 - classrooms and seminar rooms with different shapes, sizes, furnishings, and acoustic qualities to support learning groups of different sizes and purposes